molecula/documentation/cloud/cloud-data-ingestion/streaming-https-endpoint/_posts/2022-03-31-confluent-cloud-tutorial.md

 ---

-title: Cloud ingestion - Streaming from Confluent Cloud
+title: Streaming from Confluent Cloud

 ---